 Road To Zero Accelerates

-A few eyebrows were raised last week when the government brought forward plans to ban the sale of petrol and diesel vehicles by 2030.
+A few eyebrows were raised earlier in July when the government brought forward plans to ban the sale of petrol and diesel vehicles by 2030.

-There had long been talk that this may be the case but given the full agenda of the government with Covid19 and Brexit it was nonetheless a surprise.
+There had long been talk that this may be the case but given the full agenda of the government with Covid19 and Brexit it was nonetheless a surprise to advance the huge road to zero strategy.

 The two phased approach will see the sale of petrol and diesel (only) cars and vans by 2030.
 By 2035 all vehicles sold will have to be zero emission.